Asia Television: 2010–2015: Decline

 Hong Kong's other main television broadcaster, TVB, was regarded as the driving force behind ATV's decision to transform its pay TV operation to terrestrial TV broadcasting.
 For many years, TVB has been the predominant rating leader in Hong Kong.
 Its programmes often capture 90–95% of the viewing audience.
-In the last round, ATV had its licence renewed in December 2004 for another 12 years.
+In the previous renewal cycle, ATV’s licence was renewed in December 2004 for another 12 years.
 Under the new terms of the licence, the Broadcasting Authority required that ATV World provide bilingual subtitles on news, weather, and current affairs shows, educational shows, and public service announcements, as well as more cultural and arts shows.
 In its final years, viewing figures for ATV Home had fallen sharply, as the TV station had begun to cater more to the interests of the mainland Chinese audience, who could now legally receive the channel.
-In the Pearl River Delta area of China, ATV used to enjoy a 70% ratings share in the late 90s, largely due to rebroadcasting rights.
+In the Pearl River Delta area of China, ATV used to enjoy a 70% ratings share in the late 1990s, largely due to rebroadcasting rights.
 The ratings share has since reduced to 2–3%.
 The shift resulted in Hong Kong viewers complaining that programmes aired on the channel are "old-fashioned" and not in tune with the preferences of the Hong Kong TV audience.

 In 2010, Chinese property businessman Wang Zheng became known as ATV's "major shareholder" and began to exercise actual control over the board of directors when his relative-in-law Wong Ben Koon, who is a Hong Kong resident, purchased 52% of ATV's shares from Cha's brothers and other shareholders, although Wang himself was not a member of the board.
-It is generally regarded by observers as a means of circumventing Hong Kong's broadcasting regulations, which prohibit individuals who are not residents of Hong Kong from owning and controlling local television stations.
+Observers believed this arrangement bypassed Hong Kong’s broadcasting regulations, which forbid non-Hong Kong residents to own and control local television stations.
 Stating his plan to shape ATV into "Asia's CNN" and "Hong Kong's conscience", Wang replaced the production of television drama series with talk shows, which contributed to further loss of ATV's audience and advertisers.